antonkabasi/lines-of-py/README.md

    ```bash
    python lines_of_py.py --ignore-duplicates
    ```
-   See unique vs. total LOC to understand boilerplate.
+   See unique vs. total LOC to notice how much time you spend writing boilerplate.

 6. **Top files & histogram**
    ```bash